futureverse/future.p2p/vignettes/future.p2p-10-getting-started.md

 and then follow the instructions.
-Although you can leave the passphrase empty, I recommend to set one and let the operating system's _SSH agent_ to manage authentication.
+Although you can leave the passphrase empty, I recommend to set one and let the operating system's _SSH agent_ manage authentication.
 This means that you will only have to authenticate once when you log in into your computer, instead of at each SSH connection.

 ## 2. Create P2P user account